Are you a recruiter?

 Birmingham City Council is England’s largest local education authority, directly or indirectly responsible for 25 nursery schools, 328 primary schools, 77 secondary schools and 29 special schools, and providing around 3,500 adult education courses throughout the year.
 There are five universities – Aston University, University of Birmingham, Birmingham City University, University College Birmingham and Newman University – as well as Birmingham Metropolitan College, which is one of the country’s largest further education colleges, with many courses aimed at students with few prior formal qualifications.

 Planning a visit?
-Don’t forget to stop off at the Bull Ring for shopping and dining out in the heart of the city, with over 200 stores to enjoy, including John Lewis and Selfridges.
+Don’t forget to stop off at the Bull Ring for shopping and dining galore, with over 200 stores to enjoy, including John Lewis and Selfridges.